brainstem-org/brainstem_support/docs/api/stem/dataset.md

 | `tags` | list of strings |

-`extra_content_json` is a list of JSON dictionaries with two elements, `key` and `value`, like the following example:
+`extra_content_json` is a list of JSON dictionaries with two elements, `name` and `value` like the example below.
+The name must start with a letter and can only consist of letters, numbers and underscore.
+The value can be a string or a numeric value.

 ```
 [
-    {"key": "extra property", "value": "1"},
+    {"extra_property": "setting1"},
-    {"key": "another property", "value": "2"}
+    {"another_property: 22}
 ]
 ```